Fuji X-E2 with Nikon 85mm ƒ/1.8 vs Nikon D750 with Nikon 28-300mm

 Tom interviewed a Romanian pastor with a vision for creating an evangelistic outreach for the Romanian Baptist church.

-Here is the interview that Tom did and his package.
+Here is Tom’s interview and his package.

-https://player.vimeo.com/video/133373960 password: ABWE
+https://vimeo.com/video/133373960 password: ABWE

 On the last day we were in Romania, Tom’s computer decided to crash.
-It took a few days for us to recover all Tom’s work.
+It took a few days for us to recover all of Tom’s work.
 Finally, after James Dockery worked on the external hard drive, James recovered the package.

 Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 1800, ƒ/4.5, 1/100